fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/guardianJS/start.md

 ### Specify the version

-If necessary, specify the version on the `Guardian-JS` URL as below.
+If necessary, specify the version on the `BSA-JS` URL as below.

 ```html
 <script type="text/javascript" src="https://developers.fnsvalue.co.kr/guardian-js/{VERSION}/guardian.js"></script>